r-koch/ddal-docs/DDAL_Admin_Answers.md

 #### Can we award bullets?

 Yes, award the same number of smokepowder shots, 5.

+### Can DC designers write sidekicks into their adventure?

+Yes.
+Sidekicks must be from that DC campaign's available sources, as published (no adjustments can be made and sidekicks cannot be create from scratch by the DC designer).

 ### Does adding the property: "**Unusual Nature**.
 The creature doesn't require air." as suggested in Boo's Astral Menagerie count as an addition we can put below a stat block that does not change the creatures CR?

 You may add "Unusual Nature" without it changing the CR.